vincentbernat/pragmatic-debian-packages/README.md

 This package also uses `dh-virtualenv` but with a variation.
-It relies on `pip` to download `sentry` through a provided `requirements.txt` (where the version can be influenced).
+It relies on `pip` to download `sentry` through a provided `requirements.txt` (where the version should be set even if it's not the case in this example).
 It also ensure everything is built from source with the exception of `symbolic` which is too "hard" to compile (it needs `rust` and `cargo`).
 It also uses several systemd unit files.
 As a dynamic user cannot be shared accross systemd unit files, we have to create the user in postinst.

 ### kiwiirc